wazuh/wazuh-documentation/source/amazon/services/supported-services/guardduty.rst

       :align: center
       :width: 70%

 #.
-The following page is just a summary of the Firehose stream created, go to the bottom of the page and click on the *Create delivery stream* button:
+The following page is just a summary of the Firehose stream created.
+Go to the bottom of the page and click on the **Create delivery stream** button.

     .. thumbnail:: ../../../images/aws/aws-create-firehose-11.png
       :align: center